marcolago/flowtime.js/README.md

 ```

 Starts the application logic.
 This method is optional but is required if you change some configuration parameters.
 If you does'n call the `start()` method Flowtime.js starts itself but some configuration parameters will be applied only after the first navigation action.
+You can pass as optional parameters the same parameters that are accepted by the `gotoPage` method (see below) to let the presentation navigating to a specific page at start.

 ```javascript
 Flowtime.updateNavigation();